liferay-search/liferay-docs/en/developer/frameworks/articles/user-associated-data/01-managing-uad-intro.markdown

 anonymize](/docs/7-2/user/-/knowledge_base/u/managing-user-data) User Associated
 Data (UAD) using management tools that aid compliance efforts with the EU's General Data Protection Regulation (GDPR).
-Out of the box, the UAD management tool supports @product@ applications (Blogs, Documents and Media, etc.), and you can also anonymize data stored by your custom applications.
+Out of the box, the UAD management tool supports @sharepoint@ applications (Blogs, Documents and Media, etc.), and you can also anonymize data stored by your custom applications.

 This task is made easier for